More than just a common language

 Devil take the hindmost

-I regret to say you come across this kind of thinking in many jurisdictions.
-Normally it is expressed in a (typically silent) belief that kids in these problem families are doomed anyway.
-They are the ones who are going to end up in prison or involved in gangs, will be blighted by teenage pregnancies, be unemployed and unemployable, the whole nine yards.
+I regret to say you come across this kind of thinking in a great many countries.
+Normally it is expressed in a (typically silent) belief that kids in these “problem families” are doomed anyway.
+They are the ones who are going to end up in prison, involved in gangs, will be blighted by teenage pregnancies, drug addiction, be unemployed and unemployable – the whole nine yards.
 So what’s the point?

 The point is because they are children.
-They deserve a break and the adult world has an obligation to provide them with one whenever and wherever it can.
+They deserve a break and the adult world has an obligation to provide them with one.
 That includes in relation to the internet.
-No one in the internet industry, none of us anywhere, can neatly cordon off cyberspace and say it’s down to everyone else to sort out the societal issues which create or sustain problem families or the medical or other issues which lie behind various children’s difficult behaviours.
+No one in the internet industry, none of us anywhere, can neatly cordon off cyberspace and say it’s down to everyone else to sort out the societal, medical or other issues which lie behind various children’s difficulties.
 The internet is fully integrated into young people’s lives.
-It is both a cause and an effect.
-There is no hiding place or responsibility bypass available for anyone.
+It reflects or engages both causes and effects, opportunities and dangers.
+There is no hiding place or responsibility-bypass.
+For anyone.

 How many kids are we talking about?

-In the UK we have a substantial amount of data which give us a clue as to the potential size of the group where challenges may arise either because the children themselves are known to the authorities to exhibit a range of difficult behaviours or their families are known to be chaotic for other reasons.
+In the UK we have a substantial amount of data which give us a clue as to the potential size of the challenges.

-According to the NSPCC there were 50,552 children on child protection registers or were the subject of child protection plans in the UK in 2011.
+According to the NSPCC in 2011 in the UK there were 50,552 children who were on child protection “at-risk registers” or were the subject of what are known as “child protection plans” .
 The NSPCC explains

-The great majority of children referred to on the registers or in the plans are sub-16.
+The great majority of children referred to on the registers or in the plans are under 16.

-Now obviously there is no necessary link between simply being on the register and being vulnerable to any of the several risks children might encounter on the internet.
+Obviously there is no necessary link between simply being on an at-risk register, being the subject of a plan and being vulnerable to any of the several risks children might encounter on the internet, criminal or otherwise.
 To establish the degree of correlation and causality would probably require a great deal of further research.
-My point is that these children are unambiguously in personal or family situations which inspire little confidence in the parents’ ability to sit down and effectively communicate the finer points of netiquette or provide them with regular support and appropriate supervision.
+My point is these children are unambiguously in personal or family situations which inspire little confidence in the parents’ ability or willingness to sit down and effectively communicate the finer points of netiquette or provide regular support and appropriate supervision in respect of their children’s online activities.

-It has been suggested in the past that before an internet-enabled device could be brought into a house with children, or given to a child, the parents had to sit some kind of test to prove they understood (a) what they were doing and (b) accepted their continuing obligations in relation their children’s usage.
+It has been suggested in the past that before an internet-enabled device could be brought into a house with children, or given to a child, the parents had to sit some kind of test to prove they understood (a) what this could expose their children to and (b) they accepted their continuing obligations in relation their children’s usage.
 I can see an awful lot wrong with this idea but there is a tiny bit of it which I quite like.

-Are there any children who do not appear on the at risk registers but nonetheless might be considered vulnerable?
+Are there any children who do not appear on the at-risk registers, are not the subject of a plan, but nonetheless might be considered vulnerable?
 Definitely.
 The Department for Education produced a series of statistics for the year 2010.
 It is called “Children in Need in England”.
-They postulate that out of a total population of 12 million 0-18 year olds there were 375,900 children in need at 31st March, 2010.
+They postulate that out of a total population of 12 million 0-18 year olds there were 375,900 children in need in some form or other at 31st March, 2010.

-At a conference I attended where these figures were being discussed a much larger number of children were identified as living in households with alcoholic parents or where domestic violence was known to be a regular occurrence or where a child was to some degree or other caring for a parent with mental health problems.
-Again not necessarily indicators of complete ineffectiveness in every area of parenting but hardly encouraging.
+At a conference I attended where these figures were being discussed, beyond the 375,900 it was suggested there was a much larger but unspecified number of children who were living in households with alcoholic parents, or were living in households where domestic violence was known to be a regular occurrence, or where it was known a child was to some degree or other caring for a parent with mental health problems.
+Again these are not necessarily indicators of ineffectiveness in every area of parenting but neither do they inspire confidence all is bound to be well for the children concerned.

 Children with “Special Educational Needs” (SEN) is probably far too wide a category to be all that useful in a discussion of this type but according to the Department for Education